Hexagram Three—Difficult Beginnings

-Your symbol is Hexagram three, which shows the great labor involved in a new beginning.
+Hexagram Three shows the great labor involved in a new beginning.
 A structure must be set up and the process set in motion.

 The first line, yang, shows a person unable to make progress.
-Remain steady and learn lessons from those around you, even if you don't consider them worthy to be teachers.
+If this person remains steady, they can learn valuable lessons from people around them, even people not ordinarily considered worthy teachers.

 The second line, yin, shows a woman on a chariot poised for escape from an attacker, but the assailant actually seeks her hand in marriage.
 It may take a long time to work out the misunderstanding, but once resolved, they become engaged.